All Episodes

 You know how annoying it is, so why wait?

-Call today and order GMX Magnetic Water Conditioning.
+Call today and order GMX magnetic water conditioning.

-Join me and my wife and thousands of other homeowners who are using this no-salt, no-chemical, no-maintenance way of controlling our hard water problem.
+Join me and my wife and thousands of other homeowners who are using this no-salt, no chemical, no-maintenance way of controlling our hard water problem.

 Just measure the size of your main water line, get out your credit card, call in today, and you can have GMX protecting your home within three days.

-A $600 one-time investment protects your home from hard water damage for a lifetime.
+A $600 one-time investment protects your home from hardwater damage for a lifetime.

-I would think that, first of all, the scientific method is, of course, the method that's used now within the context of current science, which I think can tell us a lot more than we've given ourselves credit for.
+And I would think that, first of all, the scientific method is, of course, the method that's used now within the context of current science, which I think can tell us a lot more than we've given ourselves credit for.

-You know, all of the relatively hard evidence, I would say, is something that comes from the scientific method, more or less.
+And certainly in the UFO phenomenon, such things as the ground traces and animal mutilations and multiple witness sightings and all of the relatively hard evidence, I would say, is something that comes from the scientific method, more or less.

-The problem now is the interpretation of the data.
+The problem is now the interpretation of the data.

 And that is, of course, where there are as many theories as there are investigators.